JoshDoody/fsn/_posts/2018-05-09-greatest-weakness.md

 ---
 layout: posts
 title: Why “What's your greatest weakness?” is a dumb interview question
-tagline: ...and how to answer it
+subhead: ...and how to answer it
 excerpt: You’re afraid of this question, and you’re not alone!
 Here's why it's a dumb question and how you can answer it without tanking your job interview.
 categories:
   - interview